-The classes and courses include in a Lectionary Discussion Group, a book study of A Praying Life, and Great Courses, starting with the last seven sessions of Reading Biblical Literature, and twelve sessions of Science and Religion.
+The classes and courses include in a Lectionary Discussion Group, a book study of A Praying Life, Reading Biblical Literature, and Science and Religion.

 - 10:15 am — Reflections on the Lectionary Readings, meets in the parlor.
 Join us for a discussion of Sunday’s scripture readings using the bulletin reflection questions.